 South East Division SCCA Formula B 1971

-Steve Mandy also scored 4 points in Northeast Division but qualified for the Run-Offs through South East Division.
-Mandy had a Chevron B15 for the Run-Offs, possibly Hugh Kleinpeter's old car but as Grob had a brand new B20 for the Run-Offs, it could also have been Grob's.
+Steve Mandy also scored 4 points in Northeast Division but qualified for the Runoffs through South East Division.
+Dr Mandy was recorded as having a March, but only ever had a Chevron B15b.
+Grob went one better with a brand new B20 for the Runoffs.
+The Division's other B15b, that of Hugh Kleinpeter, had gone to Dave Yoder but he didn't score points in 1971.
 Also racing in the southeast at Regional level was former Beach racer Dr Ray Mummery who had acquired the Palliser-Winkelmann WDB3 that Hugh Dibley had raced at Sebring the previous October.

 Southeast Division sources

 What we know of Southeast Division racing in this period comes from Competition Press & Autoweek's reports on SCCA Nationals and the SCCA's own Sports Car magazine.
-We are keen to learn more and are therefore very keen to acquire or borrow 1960s, 1970s and 1980s copies of regional SCCA newsletters from this Division.
+We are keen to learn more and are therefore very keen to acquire or borrow 1960s, 1970s and 1980s copies of SCCA regional publications from this Division.
 The known ones are:

 - The Checker (Central Florida Region)